 Opposite Action for Anxiety

 The opposite action for anxiety is to go towards the thing we’re anxious of, to build courage, and not to run or hide.
 Of course, this is a big overwhelming emotion to deal with and this can often be easier said than done for many.
-Graded exposure can really help when it comes to building up our opposite actions for anxiety and CBT Therapist Anjali has an excellent lesson on this for members on the site here.
+Graded exposure can really help when it comes to building up our opposite actions for anxiety.

 Remember, these are just examples and your Opposite Action may be different to the ones we’ve given.
 What is important is that we use these Opposite Actions whenever we are engaging in old unhelpful behaviours that are prolonging negative emotions.
 You may find it helpful to talk through your own unhelpful behaviours or difficult emotions with a therapist.